awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 After you've created an IAM role, you can launch an instance, and associate that role with the instance during launch\.

 **Important**
 After you create an IAM role, it may take several seconds for the permissions to propagate\.
 If your first attempt to launch an instance with a role fails, wait a few seconds before trying again\.
-For more information, see [Troubleshooting Working with Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/RolesTroubleshooting.html) in the *IAM User Guide*\.
+For more information, see [Troubleshooting Working with Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/RolesTroubleshooting.html) in the *IAM User Guide*\.<a name="launch-instance-with-role-console"></a>

 **To launch an instance with an IAM role using the console**